 Payroll Tax Liability Offset

-Effective for tax years beginning after December 31, 2015, Qualified Small Businesses (“QSB”) may qualify to use R&D credits to offset up to $250,000 of payroll tax liability.
-A QSB is a corporation, partnership, or individual with less than $5 million of gross receipts during the taxable year AND the taxpayer did not have gross receipts for any tax year before the fifth tax year ending with the year of the claim.
+Effective for tax years beginning after December 31, 2015, Qualified Small Businesses (“QSB”) may elect to use R&D credits to offset up to $250,000 of payroll tax liability.
+A QSB is a corporation, partnership, or individual with less than $5 million of gross receipts during the taxable year AND did not have gross receipts for any tax year before the fifth tax year ending with the year of the claim.
 The payroll benefit can be claimed in the first quarter subsequent to filing the prior year income tax return.
-For example, the earliest an eligible taxpayer filing March 15, 2017 could realize the payroll tax benefit would be with the second quarter Form 941 filed in July.
+For example, the earliest an eligible taxpayer filing March 15, 2021, could realize the payroll tax benefit would be with the second quarter Form 941 filed in July.